 Kerr, Philip: A Man Without Breath, A Bernie Gunther Novel.
 A Marian Wood Book/G. P. Putnam's Sons/Penguin Group.
 New York: 2013.
 First edition.
 8vo.
 Two-tone boards.
 Pp. (x), 466, (iv).
 Remainder mark on bottom edge, else fine copy in dust-jacket. $16.00

 Philip Kerr has written more than a dozen novels about his cynical, but very appealing, detective, Bernie Gunther.
 They cover his various careers as a homicide inspector with the Berlin police, a private detective, head of security in a five-star hotel, and as a dogsbody for the likes of Reinhard Heydrich.
-This story concerns events in 1943, when under the orders of Joseph Goebbels, he is sent to Smolensk to investigate the murder of over 4,000 Polish officers and NCOs three years previously by the Russian NKVD in the Forest of Katyn.
+This story concerns events in 1943, when under the orders of Joseph Goebbels, he is sent to Smolensk to investigate the murder of over 4,000 Polish officers and NCOs three years previously by the Russian NKVD.
 The background to this is that Stalin was determined to destroy Poland's potential as a nation and so he approved Beria's plan to eliminate all Polish leaders, especially the officer corps of their army.
 Almost 22,000 were murdered at five sites.
-The most notorious of these was the one at Katyn after it was discovered by the advancing German Army and then revealed in a blaze of publicity.
+The most notorious of these was at Katyn Forest after mass graves were discovered by the advancing German Army and then revealed in a blaze of publicity.
 It was learned later that Stalin's plan included that over 60,000 relatives of the officers were deported to Central Asia.
 In addition, and for good measure, 65,000 Polish Jews, who had fled the German advance but refused Soviet citizenship, were also sent to the East.